vcow10kar/vcow10kar/README.md

 <img src = "/src/gifs/header.gif"/>

-#### I’m a budding full stack web developer, currently tinkering with the MERN stack.
+I’m a budding full stack web developer, currently tinkering with the MERN stack.
 I enjoy the process of strategic planning and development that goes into creating a solid foundation for a project.
-With each new project I work on - I aim to create a website that engages the user, provides a seamless experience and also improve my ability to write clean code.
+With each new project I work on - I aim to create a website that engages the user, provides a seamless experience and also improve my ability to write clean and elegant code.

 - 🎯 Full Stack Web Developer
 - 🌱 Learning the **MERN Stack** and **Data Structures & Algorithms** at **Masai School**